NithinKenMaran/takeofftheory/README.md

 The `-L KSFO` argument specifies the drone's spawn location.
 KSFO is an interesting airport to look at, so we'll use that.

 The `--map --console` arguments open up a map and console to view the drone location and telemetry data.

+### Documentation
+I strongly recommend looking at Ardupilot's documentation on using the simulation: https://ardupilot.org/dev/docs/using-sitl-for-ardupilot-testing.html

+Look at simulating different vehicles, like planes and rovers, with the `-v` argument.

+## Drone Control with MAVProxy commands